Validation of the Reference Impedance in Multiline Calibration with Stepped Impedance Standards: Extraction the Reflection Coefficient of the Impedance Transition

-From Fig. \ref{fig:3.1}, we know that the error boxes of the second mTRL comprise both the error boxes of the first mTRL and the impedance transition segments.
-Therefore, by performing both mTRL calibrations, we can determine the matrices $\mat{A}$, $\mat{B}$ from the primary mTRL calibration, and the matrices $\mat{C}$, and $\mat{D}$ from the verification mTRL calibration.
-From these matrices, the T-parameters of the left impedance transition are determined by
+Based on Fig.~\ref{fig:3.1}, we can see that the error boxes of the second multiline TRL include those of the first multiline TRL and the impedance transition segments.
+By performing both multiline TRL calibrations, we can determine the matrices $\mat{A}$ and $\mat{B}$ from the primary multiline TRL calibration, and the matrices $\mat{C}$ and $\mat{D}$ from the second multiline TRL calibration.
+It is important to note that the second multiline TRL is performed without a previous calibration, similar to the first one, but in reference to the stepped impedance.
+With the help of these matrices, we can calculate the T-parameters of the left stepped impedance segment as follows: